aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Total 10-Year Cost: $169,900**

-The dramatic cost differential illustrates the transformative economic impact of Equidistributed Financial Freedom systems, where elimination of traditional ownership costs enables genuine prosperity for all network members.
+The dramatic cost differential illustrates the transformative economic effect of Equidistri ed Financial Freedom systems, where elimination of traditional ownership costs enables genuine prosperity for all network members.

 ---